Name: Mrs. Margo Petre

-My name is Margo Petre and I have been teaching 5th Grade Mathematics here at Cambria Heights Elementary School since 2014.
+My name is Margo Petre and I have been teaching here at Cambria Heights Elementary School since 2013.

-I graduated from Cambria Heights in 2004 and pursued my Elementary/Special Education degree at St. Francis University, where I graduated with honors in 2008.
+I graduated from Cambria Heights in 2004 and went on to pursue my Elementary/Special Education degree at St. Francis University, where I graduated with honors in 2008.

-I earned my Master's degree in Curriculum & Instruction from Gannon University in August 2019.
+I earned my Master's degree in Curriculum & Instruction from Gannon University in August of 2019.

-I have been teaching for 12 years, including service with the IU8 and Central Cambria Middle School.
+I have been teaching in our great state of Pennsylvania for 14 years, including service with Appalachia IU8 and Central Cambria Middle School.